kayla11o/handook/benefits-and-perks.md

 ## paid time off

+We know our workers do their best work when you have the ability to take a break as you need it, or tend to needs in your life as they arise.
+To that end, our Time Off policy is designed to be as flexible and accommodating as possible so that when you're at work, you're able to fully focus and do you best work.

+Whenever you are out of the office for non-work-related reasons, you must notify your operations and project manager in advance that you will be out of the office, and you must enter the times of your absence into our [human resources software](https://app.bamboohr.com/login/).

 ### vacation time

 Full time employees are eligible for forteen (14) days of paid vacation leave per year.
 Effective the 1st of the month following one month of employment.
 Your vacation time does not roll over year to year.
 If you are terminated or resign from the verb with vacation days in your bank, you will be paid the monetary equivalent for those unused days based on your salary.
 Paid time off is additional to sick days, bank holidays, and days that the company does not operate in which all of #teamverb (including contractors) are entitled to.
 The annual holiday calendar may be subject to change.